PHT-Medic/documentation/docs/station_guide/central_ui.md

 [![image](../images/ui_images/provider_add.png)](../images/ui_images/provider_add.png)

-This provider can then be selected in the login screen to authenticate users belonging to your realm.
+Any OpenID-provider can be configured to be selected in the login screen to authenticate users belonging to your realm.
+If you dont know how to set up a client in Keycloak, follow the steps below configuration.

-The following settings are used with Keycloak as identity provider:
+The following settings are used in the User Interface with Keycloak as identity provider:
 ```
 Name: <Display name in UI>
 Client-ID: <name of client specified in keycloak>